xiaohou-88/NP-HighPerm/README.md

 **NP-HighPerm** is an assay-aware multimodal dual-task framework for predicting the membrane permeability of nonpeptidic macrocycles (NPMs).
 The model integrates molecular fingerprints, SMILES-derived sequence representations, molecular graph features, and assay-context information to support both continuous permeability regression and binary permeability classification.

 > **Note**
 > This repository is a research release for the NP-HighPerm project.
-It provides the curated data splits, feature engineering scripts, training/evaluation scripts, evaluation metrics, and experimental results.
-Some model implementation details and selected training weights may be partially released depending on the project stage.
+It provides curated data splits, feature engineering scripts, training/evaluation scripts, evaluation metrics, selected model-related files, and experimental results.

 ---